-The number and terms (including the subscription price) of options to be granted to such Eligible Participant must be fixed before the approval by the Shareholders of our Company, and the date of the Board meeting at which the Board proposes to grant the options to such Eligible Participant shall be taken as the date of offer of grant for the purpose of calculating the subscription price of the Shares.
+The number and terms (including the subscription price) of options to be granted to such participant must be fixed before the approval by the Shareholders of our Company, and the date of the Board meeting at which the Board proposes to grant the options to such Eligible Participant shall be taken as the date of offer of grant for the purpose of calculating the subscription price of the Shares.

-(i) Granting Options to Connected Persons
+(i) Granting Options to [•]

-The approval of Independent Non-executive Directors of our Company (excluding any Independent Non-executive Director of our Company who is intended to be a grantee of the option) will be required for each grant of options to a director, chief executive, or substantial shareholder of the Company or any of their respective associates.
+The approval of Independent Non-executive Directors of our Company (excluding any Independent Non-executive Director of our Company who is intended to be a grantee of the option) will be required for each grant of options to a director, chief executive, or [•] of the Company or any of their respective associates.

-If our Company proposes to grant option(s) to a substantial shareholder or an Independent Non-executive Director of our Company or their respective associates (as defined in the Listing Rules) which will result in the total number of Shares issued and to be issued upon exercise of all the options granted and to be granted such further grant of option(s) must be approved by our Shareholders, voting by way of poll.
-In this case our Board shall procure that all the requirements of the Listing Rules relating to sending a circular to Shareholders are complied with.
-All connected persons of the Company shall abstain from voting in favor of the resolution at such general meeting.
-Any change in the terms of options granted to a substantial shareholder or an Independent Non-executive Director or any of their respective associates must be approved by the Shareholders.

-(including options exercised, cancelled and outstanding) to such person under the Post-IPO Share Option Scheme and any other share option scheme in the 12-month period up to and including the date of such grant:
+If our Company proposes to grant option(s) to a $[\bullet]$ or an Independent Non-executive Director of our Company or their respective $[\bullet]$ which will result in the total number of Shares issued and to be issued upon exercise of all the options granted and to be granted (including options exercised, cancelled and outstanding) to such person under the Post- $[\bullet]$ Share Option Scheme and any other share option scheme in the 12-month period up to and including the date of such grant:

-- (i) representing in aggregate over 0.1% of the Shares in issue; and - (ii) having an aggregate value in excess of HK\$5 million, based on the closing price of the Shares at the date of offer of each grant,
+- (i) representing in aggregate over 0.1% of the Shares in issue; and - (ii) having an aggregate value in excess of HK\$5 million, based on the [●] of the Shares at the date of offer of each grant, such further grant of option(s) must be approved by our Shareholders, voting by way of poll.
+All $[\bullet]$ of the Company shall abstain from voting in favor of the resolution at such general meeting.
+Any change in the terms of options granted to a $[\bullet]$ or an Independent Non-executive Director or any of their respective $[\bullet]$ must be approved by the Shareholders.